 The kids and Mommy LOVED it!
 There was discussion about whether or not it’s better than Toothsome’s shakes.
 A firm decision could not be made.

 All said and done, we spent $105 on this lunch, not including tip.
-A little spendy for the quality of the food, but it is Disney (why does that make sub-standard, pricey food OK?).
+A little spendy for the quality of the food, but it was a fun atmosphere for the whole family.

 I would like to go back for the dinner menu, but it would probably just be a date night for Mommy and Daddy.